racket/racket7/racket/src/cs/README.txt

    By default, `make` will use the enclosing Racket build.
-Go back to the root of this repository/distribution and build so that at least the "compiler-lib" package is installed.
+Go back to the root of this repository/distribution and build so that at least the "compiler-lib" and "parser-tools-lib" packages are installed.

    If you'd like to use an existing installation of Racket, instead, you can use `make RACKET=...` to set the command for `racket`.